The Man with Bogart's Face: Cast

+Background

 The film was based on the debut novel by Andrew J. Fenady who wrote it in long hand over 23 days.
 Fenady had been writer and producer of television shows and movies for 30 years and was always interested in turning it into a film.
+The name Sam Marlow is taken from two film characters played by Humphrey Bogart: Sam Spade in The Maltese Falcon and Philip Marlowe in The Big Sleep.

-In June 1976 it was announced that Fenady's book would be published next January and that a film version would follow.
+In June 1976, it was announced that Fenady's book would be published next January and that a film version would follow.

-"Whatever the author had in mind does not come off very well," wrote the book critic of The New York Times, adding "the conception and writing are pretty sophomoric."
+"Whatever the author had in mind does not come off very well", wrote the book critic of The New York Times, adding "the conception and writing are pretty sophomoric".
 The Los Angeles Times said Fenady "writes well".

 The book was popular enough for a sequel The Secret of Sam Marlow: The Further Adventures of the Man with Bogart's Face.

 Production

-Fenday took the film to Mel Simon who agreed to provide $4 million.
+Fenady took the film to Mel Simon who agreed to provide $4 million.
 Fenady says he wound up not needing all that money and returned $400,000 to Simon.
-"I'm a Depression baby, I don't believe in wasting money," he said.
+"I'm a Depression baby, I don't believe in wasting money", he said.

 The film was made in May 1979 with independently raised finance from Melvin Simon Productions.
 In September 1979, when the movie was in post-production, 20th Century Fox agreed to pick up all Melvin Simon's movies made in 1979 and 1980 in a deal worth an estimated $10 million.
 They had a fifty percent interest in Bogart, meaning Fox paid Simon $2 million.

-Star Robert Sacchi was noted for his resemblance to Bogart and had appeared as Bogart in various roles for over a decade, including various commercials, a Broadway production of Play It Again Sam.
-He had toured America for four years in a one man show Bogie's Back.
-"I'm just a working guy trying to make an honest living," he said.
+Star Robert Sacchi was noted for his resemblance to Humphrey Bogart and had appeared as Bogart in various roles for over a decade, including various commercials, a Broadway production of Play It Again, Sam.
+He had toured America for four years in a one-man show Bogie's Back.
+"I'm just a working guy trying to make an honest living", he said.
 "I look the way I do and I always have, and there's not much I can do about it.
 I never had plastic surgery or wore makeup to look like Bogie."

 Fenady said he cast another actor in the role until Sacchi walked in, after which the producer "went into shock.
 Bob doesn't need to do an impersonation.
 The physical impact is enough.
 When he began talking, I knew I had Bogart."

-During the filming of one scene, a boat hit John Wayne's converted minesweeper.

-It was the last film for George Raft.
+During the filming of one scene, a boat hit John Wayne's converted minesweeper, the Wild Goose.
+Appearing in this film are screen veterans George Raft (in his last film role), Jay Robinson, Henry Wilcoxon, Victor Sen Yung (who had appeared with Bogart in Across the Pacific), Victor Buono, Yvonne De Carlo, Mike Mazurki, and Franco Nero.